Karen Allen

-Karen Jane Allen (born October 5, 1951) is an American film and stage actress.
-After making her film debut in Animal House (1978), she portrayed Marion Ravenwood opposite Harrison Ford in Raiders of the Lost Ark (1981), a role she reprised for Indiana Jones and the Kingdom of the Crystal Skull (2008).
-She also co-starred in Starman (1984) and Scrooged (1988).
+Allen has also received recognition for her work in The Glass Menagerie (1987), Year by the Sea (2016), and Colewell (2019).
+She reprised her role as Marion Ravenwood in Indiana Jones and the Kingdom of the Crystal Skull (2008) and Indiana Jones and the Dial of Destiny (2023).
 Her stage work has included performances on Broadway, and she has directed both stage and film productions.